-Many times, clients ask me what the difference is between an LTO and a CPR.
-Please see my explanation below:
+Many times, clients ask me what the difference is between LTO and CPR.
+These two terms are commonly used in regulatory compliance, but they serve different purposes.

 LTO or License to Operate